bcbrown/bookreviews/2017/README.md

 of software development.

 ### MySQL Stored Programs
-You should only read this book if you already know you need to.
+You should only read this book if you already know you need it.
 It was very helpful for rapidly getting me up to speed in a new job that makes heavy use of stored procedures in MySQL.
 It's also 10 years old.
 If your knowledge of SQL is limited to writing straightfoward queries of existing tables, this